splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 :guilabel:`Efficiency Analysis` is based on the workload's resource efficiency.

-* :guilabel:`Confidence level`: Look for the confidence level under the Efficiency Analysis label.
+* :guilabel:`Confidence level`: Look for the confidence level under the :guilabel:`Efficiency Analysis` label.
 If the confidence level is something other than high, this probably means that your cluster hasn't sent enough metrics to Splunk IM since you created the workload.
-In this case, for highly critical business workflows or those that have high variations, wait a few days for the confidence level to increase before you apply the recommendations. :ref:`See details on how this is calculated <aopt-glossary>`.
+In this case, for highly critical business workflows or those that have high variations, wait a few days for the confidence level to increase before you apply the recommendations. :ref:`See details on how this is calculated <aopt-glossary-confidence-level>`.

 * :guilabel:`Resource Starvation Risk`: This workload's average risk of running out of CPU or memory.